petr-kalinin/progtexts2/python_basics_en/5_float.rst

 when working with real numbers.
 For some of these functions, it is necessary to type ``from math import *`` in the beginning of the program (as you already did for the square root).
-Also, keep in mind that these functions may lead to rounding issues (see below).
+Also, keep in mind that these functions may lead to roundoff issues (see below).

 -  **floor**  — rounds the number *down*, i.e. returns the nearest integer that is *less than or equal to* a given real.